FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 responsible for controlling the states of the program (depending on the previous two).

 #### Implementation:
-- **Model** - Stores the data pertaining to the game, such as the positions of the pieces and their posible movements, aswell as the logic of the game and every piece.
+- **Model** - Stores the data pertaining to the game, such as the positions of the pieces and their possible movements, as well as the logic of the game and every piece.
 - **View** - Handles the output of the graphical interface of the game through Lanterna, drawing the menu, board and its pieces.
 - **Controller** - Controls the flow of the program.